HadesButGithub/scratch-pong/README.md

-## This version of the user-doc doesn't contain images.
+## This version of the user-doc doesn't contain images, so you may notice empty spaces where images are supposed to go.
 I recommend using the version [here](https://docs.google.com/document/d/1maeaT1uglIzQWMiOX5FMbPA_QSzQ_XWwTwdjK9n_jf4/edit?usp=sharing).

 # How to Use Scratch to Make a Version of Pong
 ## Difficulty: Fairly Easy